 - The 3D Print Order Form has detailed guidelines for submitting a file to be printed.

-- You may stop by or call the Inspire Maker Lab when it is open to get answers to your questions.
+- You may stop by the Makerspace when it is open to get answers to your questions.
 See our webpage for hours of operation.